wagaweb/waboot/README.md

 - `render_zone`: the zone slug in which the widget area has to be rendered
 - `type`: the widget area type (can be `simple` or `multiple`, default to: `simple`)

-    When type is multiple, Waboot creates a number of widget areas accordingly to `subareas` param.
+    When type is `multiple`, Waboot creates a number of widget areas accordingly to `subareas` param.

     These widget areas are named, by default, as `"$name.' '.$index"` (eg: "footer 1", "footer 2", ect...).

     You can control where the index is inserted by putting an `{{ n }}` placeholder in `name` param.

+    Area slug\id dictates which template is used to rendere the area:

+    - When type is `single` the widget area is rendered using: `templates/widget_areas/standard.php` view.

+        If a file named `templates/widget_areas/{$area_id}.php` (eg: `templates/widget_areas/footer.php`) exists, then this file is used as template.

+    - When type is `multiple` the widget area is rendered using: `templates/widget_areas/parts/multi-widget-area.php` view.

 - `subareas`: the number of subareas when type is `multiple`.